GeqinHan/Ruminant-lncRNAs/README.md

-This is a pipeline to identify lineage specific lncRNAs through combination of genome alignment and lncRNAs expression.
+This is a pipeline to identify lineage specific lncRNAs through combination of genome alignment and bootstrap algorithm.

 If this pipeline or files are helpful for your research please cite the following publication:
-"Systematic identification of lncRNAs in ruminants and their important roles in rumen development"
+"Systematic identification of lncRNAs in ruminants and their important roles in rumen development".

 ---

 ## 🐑 Example
-Here, we use sheep as the reference genome to show how to use this pipeline to identify lineage specific lncRNAs.
+Here, we use sheep as the reference species to show how to use this pipeline to identify lineage specific lncRNAs.

 ---